AlvarBer/Persimmon/docs/src/implementation.md

 ~~~

 As we can see on the Haskell definition the intermediation representation is
-just three Maps, one for blocks, one for input pins and one for output pins.
+just three Maps[^Map], one for blocks, one for input pins and one for output pins.
 But the maps do not contains pins themselves, merely unique hashes (Int on
 this case).
 This reflects the fact that pins model only relationships, not state.